microverseinc/project-nodejs-rest-api/milestones/MILESTONE_2.md

 ## Introduction
 Like we often do in product development, we will start by building an MVP (Minimum Viable Product).
 During this milestone, you will build a simple RESTful API to manage events using, for now, an in-memory data structure (e.g. array) to store the data.

+## Get ready

+- **Express.js routing**:
+Learn how you can use routing to process different requests through your API. [http://expressjs.com/en/starter/basic-routing.html](http://expressjs.com/en/starter/basic-routing.html)

+- **Express Route Paths**:
+During the development of your API, you will use route paths to define handlers for different requests. [http://expressjs.com/en/guide/routing.html](http://expressjs.com/en/guide/routing.html)

+- **RESTful APIs**:
+Learn what makes an API a RESTful API and why REST is so important [http://www.andrewhavens.com/posts/20/beginners-guide-to-creating-a-rest-api/](http://www.andrewhavens.com/posts/20/beginners-guide-to-creating-a-rest-api/)

+- **Express.js route parameters**:
+Learn how to manage parameters in a route to collect data from a request [http://expressjs.com/en/4x/api.html#req](http://expressjs.com/en/4x/api.html#req)

 ## Requirements

 1. Define a Javascript object that represents an "Event".
    - It should contain an id, title, a description, and a date.

 2. Create a Javascript object that will be used to store all your events.
    - Use it as a dictionary where they id of the event will be the key used to store each event.
    - Add multiple event objects to your data structure.

 3. There should be an endpoint to get a list of all the events (GET /events)